alkoval/AspNetCoreMultipleAngular/README.md

 # AspNetCoreMultipleAngular
 Solution was created for testing works with multiple client applications in one host.

 Solution has an issue in development mode that I didn't fix.
-Client apps are not created in WebSocketClient for live reload.
+Client apps doesn't create connect to WebSocketClient for live reload.
 Similar error https://github.com/angular/angular-cli/issues/24373

 ### Backend